The Best Places India

 Backwaters Kerala

 Flight to Mumbai.
-You are assisted with disembarking from your houseboat after a slightly early breakfast and driven 2.5 to 3 hours to Cochin Airport, where you are assisted with your check-in for your flight to Mumbai.
+You are assisted with your check-out from your resort in the morning and driven to the Cochin Airport (about 2.5 to 3 hours), and assisted with check-in for your flight to Mumbai.
 Upon your arrival in Mumbai, you will enjoy a few sights on the way to your hotel.

 Dhobi Ghat.
 On your way to Mumbai’s premier district, Nariman Point, you will drive to Mumbai’s main Dhobi Ghat where you will observe the Dhobi’s doing Mumbai’s laundry by flogging the clothes on stone in the same manner that they have for more than a century.
 Over 100,000 pieces are laundered every day and hung to dry on seemingly unending clotheslines, then ironed, and delivered to far reaching areas of Mumbai.
 The profession is passed on from generation to generation.

 Hanging Gardens.
 Continue your exploration by driving further into Mumbai and up Malabar Hill where the Hanging Gardens provide a panoramic view of the city and bay.
-In the late afternoon, avoiding the infamous Mumbai rush hour traffic, you are driven to your seafront hotel and assisted with your check-in to your room with a spectacular view of the massive half-moon bay and iconic Marine Drive.
+In the late afternoon, avoiding the infamous Mumbai rush hour traffic, you will be driven to your oceanfront hotel and assisted with your check-in to your upgraded room with a great ocean view.

 Mumbai Panorama